-Outpatient Inpatient Fixed Amount on Ward Charges Scheme (FAW) Free treatment at government healthcare institutions You can claim a reimbursement of up to \$20 for each visit to a private clinic Free treatment at government, restructured or community hospitals Subsidised ward charges based on 1% of your monthly basic pension, depending on the maximum rates of ward charges listed on page 13.
-Co-Payment on Ward Charges Scheme (CPW) Free treatment at government healthcare institutions You can claim a reimbursement of up to \$20 for each visit to a private clinic Up to 80% of your ward charges and 50% of your eligible dependants' ward charges will be subsidised at government, restructured or community hospitals Other hospital expenses will be fully subsidised Comprehensi ve Co- Payment Scheme (CCS) Up to 85% of your medical expenses and 60% of your dependants' medical bills will be subsidised You can claim a reimbursement of up to \$20 for each visit to a private clinic - Up to 85% of your ward charges and 60% of your dependants' ward charges and hospital fees will be subsidised at government, restructured or community hospitals Medisave- Cum- Subsidised Outpatient Scheme (MSO) Up to 85% of your medical expenses and 60% of your dependants' medical bills will be subsidised There will be a \$20 limit for each visit to a private clinic You can claim a reimbursement of \$500 per year in total Not eligible
+Outpatient Inpatient Fixed Amount on Ward Charges Scheme (FAW) Free treatment at government healthcare institutions.
+Items in the non-claimable list are not subsidised (refer to Appendix A).
+You can claim a reimbursement of up to \$50 for each visit to a private clinic.
+Free treatment at government, restructured or community hospitals.
+Subsidised ward charges based on 1% of your monthly basic pension, depending on the maximum rates of ward charges listed on page 13.
+Co-Payment on Ward Charges Scheme (CPW) Free treatment at government healthcare institutions.
+Items in the non-claimable list are not subsidised (refer to Appendix A).
+You can claim a reimbursement of up to \$50 for each visit to a private clinic.
+Up to 80% of your ward charges and 50% of your eligible dependants' ward charges will be subsidised at government, restructured or community hospitals.
+Other hospital expenses will be fully subsidised.
+Comprehensive Co-Payment Scheme (CCS) Up to 85% of your medical expenses and 60% of your dependants' medical bills will be subsidised.
+Items in the non-claimable list are not subsidised (refer to Appendix A).
+You can claim a reimbursement of up to \$50 for each visit to a private clinic.
+Up to 85% of your ward charges and 60% of your dependants' ward charges and hospital fees will be subsidised at government, restructured or community hospitals.
+Medisave-Cum- Subsidised Outpatient Scheme (MSO) Up to 85% of your medical expenses and 60% of your dependants' medical bills will be subsidised.
+Items in the non-claimable list are not subsidised (refer to Appendix A).
+There will be a \$50 limit for each visit to a private clinic.
+You can claim reimbursement of up to \$500 per year in total.
+Not eligible.

-Please see page 17 for a detailed summary of each medical scheme.
+Please see page 18 for a detailed summary of each medical scheme.